VCasecnikovs/Yet-Another-YOLOv4-Pytorch/README.md

  - [x] Letterbox for validation
  - [x] HSV transforms for train
  - [x] MOSAIC for train
  - [x] Dropblock layers for training.
-After convblock and after residual block.
+One in each PAN layer, but you can easily add it to each layer.
 (Thanks to Evgenii Zheltonozhskii for pytorch implementation)
  - [x] LARS optimizer
  - [x] Pytorch lightning
  - [x] Self adversial training